Papipo/activesearch/README.md

 ##Configuration

-Add this to your model:
+call "search_by" from your model:

-    search_by :title, :body, store: [:slug]
+    search_by [:title, :body, store: [:slug]], if: :its_friday

+**IMPORTANT: the first parameter must be either an array, or a symbol.
+The second parameter must be a conditions hash.**

-the :store option allows you to retrieve that value but it won't be used for search.
+the :store option allows you to store that value in the index but it won't be used for search.
 You can also add :if or :unless conditions in the same way you would do with ActiveModel callbacks.
+If you need dynamic options, pass a symbol instead:

+    search_by :options_for_search

+And define an instance method with that name which must return an array with the options, ie:

+    def options_for_search
+      [:field, :another_field]
+    end

 ## Querying

     ActiveSearch.search("some words").first.to_hash["title"]

 You can access the stored fields with to_hash, so you don't need to fetch the real document.

+## Why?

+You might wonder why you would like to use ActiveSearch instead of a specific option for your fulltext search index.
+ActiveSearch provides an uniform API, which is in itself a drop-in replacement in case you want to move from an engine to another.

 ## Testing